UNO Dual Enrollment Information:

 Here is the handout with information for students and their parents/guardians:

-Deadline for student to apply AND parents/guardians to approve is September 30, 2020 at 11:59 PM
+Deadline for student to apply AND parents/guardians to approve will open January 18th and close February 26th.

 Application: The UNO Application for Dual Enrollment can be found online at applydual.unomaha.edu.
 If a student enrolled in a previous UNO Dual Enrollment course, they may log in again with their username and password (video).
 Otherwise, students new to the program will need to create an account (video).

 Here are the classes that will be on our Spring 2021 application with UNO:

 Here is a link on the website for Burke High School.

 The Midland University application and website is now live at https://www.midlandu.edu/basic-page/dual-enrollment as the application and presentation video are located there.